DefKorns/defkorns.github.io/_posts/2020-04-19-project-eris-2-emulationstation.md

 ![Screenshot](https://i.imgur.com/Nc4Pgi7.png)

-This is a simple mod to allow you to add your Project Eris Palystation game collection to Emulationstation.
+This is a simple mod to allow you to add your Project Eris Playstation game collection to Emulationstation.

 ### Installation